dopecodez/open-graph-scraper/README.md

 # open-graph-scraper

 An open graph protocol scraper made with ExpressJS on top of NodeJS and Cheerio.
-Will get almost all ogTags like title, image, desciprtion etc. Post the url to {{server_ip}}/ogScrap and see the magic work.
-Implements caching internally using Node-Cache so that the same requests if cached can be served quicker.
+Will get ogTags like title, image, description etc. Implements caching internally using node-cache so that the same requests if cached can be served quicker.
 Also has unit tests on top of this with Mocha and Chai.
-For more information on Open Graph, please check out https://ogp.me/.
+For more information on Open Graph Protocol, please check out https://ogp.me/.

 If you have any doubts or clarifications on this code, hit me up and I'll try to help you guys out!